mbabaian/yara/README.md

 ---

 ### Fun Stuff
-Try the following phrases with YARA:
+Try one of the following phrases with YARA:

 "My name is ________".